Please click for an update on evictions during the Covid-19 outbreak.

 The main misapprehension about landlord and tenant law surrounds the termination of tenancies by landlords.
 If the tenant refuses to leave your property after you have served Notice then Court proceedings must be commenced.
 This is not a standard or tick-box exercise.
 It is fully contested litigation.
 Even an assured shorthold tenancy (the most common type of residential tenancy) is subject to very specific and increasingly-complicated laws relating to the types of notice that you can serve, the contents of that notice, and all the tangental requirements that must be met before the Notice can be deemed valid.
 If an error is made, no matter how small, and it is picked up on by the tenant in Court, then it can often require you to start all over again with providing a fresh Notice.
 You might therefore make it all the way to Court only to have your case thrown out, the result being that you must start from scratch in serving fresh Notices, and then having to wait for another Hearing date.

-If you wish to have a free initial conversation then please contact Oliver Kew.
+If you wish to have an initial fixed fee appointment to discuss your issues then please contact Oliver Kew.

 1. Can’t I get most of this information on the internet, and on Landlord forums?